Peter closed his locker. “Who’d you talk with yesterday?”

 [Fuck.]
 Peter looked at her, astonished.
 [I’ve never gone this deep.
 This is—]

 Blake walked up to Kora.
 “You think you’re real hard, don’t you Holly?
-Hate to break it to you but you’re a goddamn cheerleader—you prance around in a watered-down stripper outfit.
+Hate to break it to you but you’re a goddamn cheerleader—you prance around in a watered-down stripper’s outfit.
 What makes you think you’re gonna—”

 “You BITCH!”
 He swung with his right.

 Kora leaned back and hit him with a two-fingered jab, connecting just below his adam’s apple.
 He stumbled back, coughing and gagging.

 “Gross.”
-Kora wiped her fingers on her right thigh.
+Kora wiped her fingers on her thigh.
 “Douche juice.”

 Blake’s goons surged forward.
 Chase Horton yelled, “Oh no you did not!”
-Logan McAllister couldn’t produce anything witty, so he yelled a phrase he’d heard from Meet the Parents.
+Logan McAllister couldn’t think of anything witty, so he yelled a phrase he’d heard from Meet the Parents.
 “You are going DOWN!
 You are going DOWN TO CHINATOWN!”